bw2data.backends.base#

 In addition, they should specify their backend with the

-attribute (a unicode string).rename
+backendattribute (a unicode string).renamecopyfind_dependentsrandomprocess

 For new classes to be recognized by the

-, they need to be registered with theconfig
+DatabaseChooser, they need to be registered with theconfigobject, e.g.:config.backends['backend type string'] = BackendClass

 Instantiation does not load any data.
 If this database is not yet registered in the metadata store, a warning is written to

-.The data schema for databases in voluptuous is:
+stdout.The data schema for databases in voluptuous is:

 exchange = { Required("input"): valid_tuple, Required("type"): basestring, } exchange.update(uncertainty_dict) lci_dataset = { Optional("categories"): Any(list, tuple), Optional("location"): object, Optional("unit"): basestring, Optional("name"): basestring, Optional("type"): basestring, Optional("exchanges"): [exchange] } db_validator = Schema({valid_tuple: lci_dataset}, extra=True)